bbjubjub2494/randao-oracle/README.md

 # Trustless Randomness Oracle on Ethereum

-Work in progress.

-This library allows obtaining random numbers on Ethereum itself, without no additional trust assumptions.
+This is a simple demo that allows running a raffle on Ethereum itself, without additional trust assumptions.
 It uses the RANDAO output from the Ethereum consensus layer.

 ## Protocol